Budgeting can be an effective way to help take control of your finances, and a spreadsheet can help make the process simpler and more organized.

 - Savings: Emergency fund, retirement, travel fund

-Enter your income sources
+3. Enter your income sources

 Next, list all your income streams.
-Under "Income," enter details for each source, such as your monthly salary or side hustle earnings.
-You can use the sum formula to calculate total monthly income, which should automatically add up all your income entries.
+Under “Income,” enter details for each source, such as your monthly salary or side hustle earnings.
+You can use the sum formula (detailed below) to calculate total monthly income, which should automatically add up all your income entries.

 Based on your income, decide how much you want to spend per month in each category and how much you want to put toward your goals.

-Track your expenses
+4. Track your expenses

 Expenses are the heart of any budget.
 Use a similar structure to track spending.
-Create columns for “Expense Name”, “Amount”, and “Category.”
-Record expenses as they occur – daily, weekly, or monthly.
+Create columns for “Expense Name,” “Amount” and “Category.”
+Record expenses as they occur — daily, weekly or monthly.

 For fixed expenses, list predictable costs like rent or loan payments.
 For variable expenses, update entries as needed.
-Use the sum formula (detailed below) to calculate total spending in each category.
+Use the sum formula to calculate total spending in each category.
 Consider adding a column for “Budget Limit” to compare actual spending with your goals.